fbpx

 Like, technically correct.
 Is it compliant with our policies?
 And then, if that’s all correct, I would think about what I can do to significantly improve the quality of my website overall?”

-In conclusion, there are three reasonable explanations why Google doesn’t show FAQ snippets in search results:
+In summary, there are three plausible reasons why Google does not display FAQ snippets in search results:

 Source – Search engine journal